inkytonik/dsinfo/README.md

 The library also works for values in classes and traits, plus for `def` definitions in all of these locations.

-Once `makeWithName` has a name for an invocation it replaces that invocation with a call of the method that was specified by its non-Context arguments.
+Once `makeCallWithName` has a name for an invocation it replaces that invocation with a call of the method that was specified by its non-Context arguments.
 It passes the name first and then all of the other original arguments to